Unknown Hands - User Guide

 What is Unknown Hands?

-Unknown Hands is a digital research platform documenting the work of female scribes who created manuscripts before 1600.
+Unknown Hands is a digital research platform documenting the work of female scribes before 1600.
 Our database includes:

 - Scribal Units (SU) — The core unit of analysis in the database.
 A specific manuscript section written by a scribe.